Published: December 3, 2025 · Last reviewed: May 1, 2026

 As the MedTech industry continues to embrace new technologies and push the boundaries of innovation, the need for proactive cybersecurity measures has become increasingly apparent.
 Slattery emphasizes that MedTech companies can no longer afford to treat cybersecurity as an afterthought, as the consequences can be severe.

-- Regulatory delays: Slattery has seen cases where cybersecurity issues have resulted in 12-month delays in FDA approval, which can be devastating for startups with limited runway.
+- Regulatory delays: Slattery has seen cases where cybersecurity issues have resulted in 12-month delays in FDA clearance, which can be devastating for startups with limited runway.

 - Investor concerns: Investors are now scrutinizing cybersecurity plans more closely, as they recognize the potential impact of a breach on a company’s valuation and reputation.